dwestgate/dwestgate.github.io/README.md

 SUMMARY
 -------
-High-energy, high-enthusiasm iOS developer with great communication skills and a drive to be making things with software.
+High-energy, high-enthusiasm iOS developer with great communication skills and a drive to be always learning and creating new things.
+Especially adept at managing risk by setting clear expectations and by eliminating the uncertainty that accompanies poorly-defined requirements.

 TECHNICAL SKILLS